zchyde/brooklinebooksmith.com/_landing_pages/giftsmith.md

 ---
-title: YOUYOU
+title: Giftsmith
 ---
-this is a test
+About our offerings